MichalPawelec/StarWars-API/README.md

 # StarWars-API

-> Simple website using Star Wars API
-> SW Episodes sorted chronologically
+> Simple website using Star Wars API.
+SW Episodes were sorted chronologically

 You can check it out here: https://michalpawelec.github.io/StarWars-API